 It is often said that when a writer completes a book, her work has just begun.
 Emerging writers often find publication through small presses that struggle to compete in today’s competitive marketplace.
-The Face Out: Maximizing the Visibility of Emerging Writer program supports exceptional writers in partnership with their publishers to put a spotlight on important new experimental titles.
+The Face Out: Maximizing the Visibility of Emerging Writers program supports exceptional writers in partnership with their publishers to put a spotlight on important new experimental titles.
 This program was made possible with support from the Jerome Foundation with additional support from the New York Community Trust.

 from Ugly Duckling Presse